 The year I lost my mind.

-After mass one winter morning, I found my hand gripping a pen and forming the letters to enter our church’s annual 5k.
-As I did so, my mind spoke the words I had so often said in the past.
+pen and forming the letters to enter our church’s annual 5k.
+As I did so, my mind spoke the words I had so

 “I’m not a runner.”